 Why may I need to be vaccinated?

 If you're planning on visiting certain parts of the world, you may need to get some vaccinations before you set off.
-These can help prevent you from getting many diseases which we don't normally have in Ireland.
+These can help prevent you from getting many diseases.
+Many of which that aren't present in Ireland.

 While you may have received a number of vaccinations as a child, there may be some extra vaccinations or medicines recommended to help you have a healthy trip.